Hello there everyone, welcome to "Automation and You", a thread only made possible thanks to the cooperation of every

 The Bear Badnick however?
 Now there's something I enjoyed!

 It felt new, he had a nice design and even offered more resistance then the standard badnick.
 It was also interesting that there was more then one way to approach him: You were offered the choice to Co-op roll into him, or just do it manually twice.
 Which is pretty alright, you are given the options to face him as you please.

-My favourite Badnick, however, is by far the orbit flame throwing backnick, it was just so cool to see him light up the oil on Fire!
+My favorite Badnick, however, is by far the orbit flame throwing backnick, it was just so cool to see him light up the oil on Fire!
 That's definitely something I'd like to see more in the future!

 Now, about Level Gimmicks.
 So, they have brought back was the Marble Garden wheel (Sylvania Castle act 1).
 While it certainly belongs in the Zone and I don't mind them picking old level tropes, the way it was presented I feel as it is yet - Unexplored.
 More dept could have been gone to it if they gave the player the ability to use it to a certain high and Unlocking different paths.
 When you have a concept, you explore its full capabilities!
 You make the most out of it!
 And if you are rehashing something that already exists (and by no means I'm saying they shouldn't have done, period), You should explore its full potential!
 For example: The Wheel reacts to your spindash right?
 What if "Half a spin unlocks the down path, full spin unlocks the upper path" line of thought which could go a long way here, and would had to the replayability of exploring additional paths!